frootlab/rian/docs/install.rst

 Testing the development branch
 ------------------------------

-Nemoa uses the Python builtin package unittest for testing.
-Since the tests are not included in the distributed package you are required to install the Nemoa development branch.
+Rian uses the Python builtin package unittest for testing.
+Since the tests are not included in the distributed package you are required to install the Rian development branch.
 Thereupon you have to switch to the repository directory and run::